oVirt/ovirt-site/source/feature/vm-icons.html.md

 ### Description

 User can optionally add arbitrary image (limited in dimensions, size, and format) - icon - to VM and Template entities.
-Icons are stored in 'vm_static' database table.
-If the icon is set, it is used instead of generic graphic in Userportal listings.
+Icons are stored in new separate DB table 'vm_icons'.
+Rows of this table are referenced from 'vm_static' table.

+Currently used default icons (assigned according to OS) will also be stored in 'wm_icons' table.
+Thus this system fully replace current approach of storing and providing icons - GWT ClientBundles and ImageResources.

 #### Icon inheritance